jhuizy/travel-blog/content/blog/2020-02-03-conquering-cradle-mountain.md

 - - -

 Excited, we woke early on Saturday ready to conquer Cradle Mountain.
 After a good breakfast we drove to the visitors centre where we boarded the shuttle bus to take us into the park.
 Ronny Creek was our first stop where we planned to start our hike.
-It was clear already here, when we hopped off the bus, that we hadn’t picked the nicest day for a walk.
+It was clear already here, when we hopped off the bus, that we hadn’t picked the nicest day for a walk and the weather forecast we read was wrong.
 But we were in the park, excited and prepared so we registered our walk and set off anyway.

 ![](/images/F57968C6-15DB-4AB6-9F96-E47CD71BA7AC.jpeg)